WCSCourses/Helminths_2021/manuals/module_4_project_intro/module_4_project_introduction.md

 -	Challenge question 2: These RNA-seq data came from different studies, is it ok to analyse them together?

 ### 4) _Brugia malayi_ male and female of different stages
-Here we have RNA-seq of _B. malayi_ from larval stages to various ages of male and female from [Grote et al 2017](https://journals.plos.org/plosntds/article?id=10.1371/journal.pntd.0005357).
+Here we have RNA-seq of _B. malayi_ from larval stages to various ages of male and female from [Grote et al. (2017)](https://journals.plos.org/plosntds/article?id=10.1371/journal.pntd.0005357).
 In their paper, Grote et al. investigated the relationship between _B.malayi_ and their symbiont bacteria _Wolbachia_, but they did not explain much about the gene expression changes of the worms in the different life cycle stages of the parasite.
 There are various pair-wise comparisons we could do here.
 Also, if you are intested in dual-RNA-seq, we also provide the FASTQ files that will have sequencing reads from the _Wolbachia_.
 You could use these FASTQ files to do the mapping to a relevant _Wolbachia_ genome.

 **Key questions**
 -	What happened to male and female worms as they develop into adults?